bleach31/PianoPracticeDaily/_sources/index.rst.txt

 .. req:: Remove Silence
     :id: REQ005
+    :links: REQ010

     The system shall remove silent periods longer than a specified threshold from the recording.
-    Silent periods are defined as described in :id:`REQ010`.
+    Silent periods are defined as described in id: ``REQ010``.

 .. req:: Log Practice Time
     :id: REQ006